Preeti-sahani/Traffic_Sign_Classifier/README.md

 In the world of Artificial Intelligence and advancement in technologies, many researchers and big companies like Tesla, Uber, Google, Mercedes-Benz, Toyota, Ford, Audi, etc are working on autonomous vehicles and self-driving cars.
 So, for achieving accuracy in this technology, the vehicles should be able to interpret traffic signs and make decisions accordingly.

-## About the Python Project
-In this Python project, we build a deep neural network model that can classify traffic signs present in the image into different categories.
-With this model, we are able to read and understand traffic signs which are a very important task for all autonomous vehicles.

 # Dataset
 https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign